tervor/InsightsCannedDemo64/Guide.md

 In addition, manual installation and registration of the Insights client is possible by performing the following:

-NOTE: On RHEL 7.5 client RPM has been renamed to insights-client, but this demo machines are using RHEL 7.0 and 7.3 for demonstration purposes, so the package name is still the old one.
+NOTE: On RHEL 7.5 the client RPM has been renamed to insights-client, but this demo machines are using RHEL 7.0 and 7.3 for demonstration purposes, so the package name is still the old one.

 To install Insights RPM in each of your systems issue the following command: